methods hero image

 • Simplicity–the art of maximizing the amount of work not done–is essential.

-Scrum
+Scrum development

+The Scrum methodology is based on the Agile philosophy.
 Scrum initially was developed for managing and developing products.
-Starting in the 1990s ‘till nowadays Scrum has been used extensively worldwide in different areas of business.
+Since the 1990s, Scrum has been used extensively worldwide in different business areas.

 The Scrum team is being overseen (not controlled!) by a Scrum Master and a Product Owner (PO).
-The Scrum Master is a kind of a coach that helps the development team to deliver a high-quality product.
+The Scrum Master is a kind of coach that helps the development team deliver a high-quality product.
 The Scrum Master is not allowed to give direct tasks to the Scrum team members.
-The PO is a client-side representative, who reflects the customer’s vision and prioritizes the “wish list” of the tasks at the beginning of the sprint.
+The PO is a client-side representative who reflects the customer’s vision and prioritizes the “wish list” of the tasks at the beginning of the sprint.

-Again, time is boxed into sprints (2-4 weeks).
+Again, time is boxed into sprints of 2-4 weeks.
 As soon as a sprint is over, a team must present a ready-to-market app/product.
-The Scrum sprint starts by creating the Sprint backlog: several tasks that the team will turn from an idea into a coded solution.
+The Scrum sprint starts by creating a Sprint backlog: several ideas that the team will turn into a coded solution.

 A Sprint is accompanied by daily Scrum meetings, where all the team members plus the Scrum Master and the PO gather to discuss what has been already done and how they can empower the delivery.
-Each meeting is limited up to 15 minutes.
-If the PO can’t take part in a meetup, his/her role usually goes to Scrum Master.
-But since we have Zoom and loads of chats there’s no problem with communication.
+Each meeting is limited to 15 minutes.
+If the PO can’t take part in a meetup, his/her role usually goes to еру Scrum Master.
+But since we have Zoom and loads of chats, there’s no problem with communication.

-Kanban
+Kanban development

 The main idea of Kanban is workflow visualization.
-It consists of creating a (physical) panel (Kanban board) on which you can visually mark progress.
+It consists of creating a physical panel (Kanban board) on which you can visually mark progress.
 A kanban board may be shared by multiple teams or individuals.

-It’s pretty alike Scrum, but with a few differences:
+It’s pretty alike Scrum but with a few differences:

 • no roles within a group;